WHAT IT IS

 Against the law

-Some believe that amnesty should not be given to those who break the law.
-A potential consequence of doing so is encouraging illegal immigration.7
+Some believe that amnesty should not be given to those who break the law by coming into the country illegally.

 Fix the problem